 It was not until two years later, when our baby had his first hospital visit, that I realized what an amazingly welcoming town we had landed in.
 T was discharged from Yale late in the evening, recovering from respiratory distress.
 They sent us home with a prescription for Albuterol and a steroid, and a nebulizer with which to administer them.
 When we went to CVS to pick everything up, the pharmacist advised that they were out of mouthpieces for the nebulizer.
 I asked where I could buy one, and was told “At this hour on a Saturday night?
 Nowhere.”

 Cue up a complete mommy meltdown.
 It was late on a weekend night.
 There was no pediatrician’s office open to give us a nebulizer mouthpiece.
-There was no way I was going to drag our poor, exhausted baby to New Haven to beg for one from the hospital.
+There was no way I was going to drag our poor, exhausted baby back to New Haven to beg for one from the hospital.
 Earlier that evening, it had taken a solid hour for them to find one in the first place.
 As a last resort, I made a pitiful plea to the Easton Mom’s group on Facebook.
 Within ten minutes, NINE local moms – only one of whom I’d actually met – located and offered up the needed breathing apparatus.
 Several even offered to come drop it off, at 9:00 at night!
 It was an amazing show of generosity and mutual mom support.
 T got his meds, I dropped off some banana bread thank-yous the next day, and the universe righted itself.

 That night made clear that there are good people to be found in this area.
 Friends who are pet vs human parents have also proved unbelievably supportive and understanding, even of things they are not currently working through.
 I’ve discovered that some of the people whose paths crossed mine after moving back are even more awesome than I’d remembered.
 My own parents are close enough to barbecue with on a given Sunday, something that geography alone had made impossible for more than twenty years.
 We live in a town so safe that the police log is almost exclusively roaming animals or routine traffic stops.